 It may be hard to believe that this chic Chesterfield sofa isn’t made with real hide, but it’s proof that you can get a gorgeous faux leather option that offers the same aesthetic.
-Although the real deal tends to last longer with care (we’re talking decades), Allmodern points out that the polyurethane upholstery has its benefits—it’s waterproof, easy to clean, and generally more affordable than the real deal.
+Although the real deal tends to last longer with care (we’re talking decades), Allmodern points out that the polyurethane upholstery has its benefits—it’s durable, easy to clean, and generally more affordable than the real deal.

 This beauty is available in both honey tan and vintage gray.
 It’s built on a kiln-dried solid wood frame and has cushions stuffed with synthetic fiber and foams, including a layer of memory foam that lets you sink right in.
 The finishing touches are two matching throw pillows and trendy gold metal legs for a look that’ll make you swoon.

 What to Look for in a Leather Sofa

 “Bonded leathers are made from a pulp of leather scraps, adhered to a fabric backing, coated in polyurethane, and embossed to look like leather grain,” says Betsy Moyer, co-founder of Retreat.
 “A sofa made of bonded leather will lead to a short lifespan as inevitably that polyurethane coat will break down causing the material to crack and flake.”

 Note that bonded leathers can also go by the name “genuine leather,” so be sure to research furniture labeled as such further before making a purchase.